 As an Assistant Attorney General, Faisal investigated and successfully prosecuted complex criminal cases statewide, including various health care fraud cases, white-collar matters, drug cases, and a variety of abuse cases victimizing the elderly or those with disabilities.
 He also provided training to state and federal law enforcement officers in the intricate areas of health care fraud and drug diversion involving medical professionals, such as doctors, nurses, pharmacists, and EMTs.

 Faisal started his career as a public defender, representing indigent defendants in various matters, including misdemeanor, probation, mental health, and an array of felony cases ranging from low-level felonies to first-degree murders.

-Faisal is a member of National Association of Criminal Defense Lawyers (NACDL), and American Immigration Lawyers Association (AILA).
-He formerly volunteered with Lutheran Social Services, mentoring and providing immigration assistance to refugees and various immigrant groups.
+Faisal is a member of American Immigration Lawyers Association (AILA), and he formerly volunteered with Lutheran Social Services, mentoring and providing immigration assistance to refugees and various immigrant groups.

 - Urdu / Hindi

 - Bachelor of Arts in Political Science - Arizona State University